Advanced lead gen strategies

 Best for: Finding people who are actively talking about your topic right now.

-Collect recent posts from hashtag #[relevant hashtag].
+Find recent posts from hashtag #[relevant hashtag].

 For each post, visit the author's profile.